crad23/Abstract-Oscillators/README.md

 The objective of our [Womanium Quantum+AI 2024](https://womanium.org/Quantum/AI) Final Project is to implement, optimize, and evaluate the simulation of classical coupled harmonic oscillators as detailed in the study.
 You can access the original paper [here](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.13.041041).

-### Installation and Usage
+### Installation and Usage Tips

 Please fork the repository and clone the fork to your local device.
-Certain files use other files which has helper functions.
+Certain files use modules that contain helper functions.

 The project uses the following packages: classiq (0.43.3), scipy, numpy, matplotlib, tqdm, qutip (optional).

 For installation run the following on codecell of jupyter notebook

 `!pip install <package-name>`

+Please input your ibm `access_token` in the code files that attempts to run Quantum Programs on real IBM hardware.
+In case you encounter inavlid_format error, rerun the code cells again.

 ## Team Information:
 Team Member 1: